 3. Â Have your live support provider of choice help you design a script that includes contact names, numbers, and instructions.
 The call center agentsÂ will handle these calls in a professional, courteous, and friendly manner.
 Hint:Â telephone answering services who provide a great deal of medical answering services are already geared toward taking urgent calls and know how to provide calm service in the face of panic.

 4.Â Distribute the DID number to your employees for use if a disaster occurs so they can call that number to leave a message or get status updates

 5.Â Identify your key personnel who are in charge of organizing and executing your disaster recovery and/or business continuity plans

 6. Â Let your telephone answering service know who those individuals are so they canÂ receive the messages from your employees or leave information with the call center that agents can share with your employees when they call in

 7.Â Keep that list current with your answering service

 The steps outlined above sound pretty basic, and they are.Â It’s not a hard or costly process Â to implement, and can save a lot of time and worry.Â Your employees call in, leave their status information (are they okay, is their family okay, where are they located).
 They can also receive further instructions from your key personnel via your support provider.

 This streamlines your emergency process so that only one instructional call must be placed by management and each employee can find out what they need to know while updating their employer of their status.
 Now everybody is on the same page and knows what the next steps are to getting both their lives and the business up and running again.

-We all try to make sure we have plans in place, just in case, enlisting a telephone answering service that operates 24/7, 365 days a year to help with your plans can only help you and your employees…just in case….
+We all try to make sure we have plans in place in case of emergency.
+Enlisting a telephone answering service that operates 24/7, 365 days a year to help with your plans can only help you and your employees…just in case…